atthakasem/dockerized-laravel/README.md

 Coma was created as an abstraction layer for a less verbose container management experience.
 All it does is reroute commands to docker-compose.
 Run `coma` for a full list of commands or simply inspect the shell script.

+In practice, simply prefix any command that uses a service (like composer, artisan, npm, etc.) with "coma" and the corresponding container will run.

+Examples:
+- `coma composer require guzzlehttp/guzzle`
+- `coma artisan make:model MyModel`
+- `coma npm run watch`

 ## Docker Compose Services